scipopt/papilo/README.md

 papilo solve -f problem.mps -l problem.sol
 ```
 This will presolve the problem, pass the reduced problem to a solver, and subsequently transform back the optimal solution returned by the solver and write it to problem.sol.

+> For the format of the solution and basis files please refer to Format.md

 # Using PaPILO as a library